 About the Role:

-With minimal supervision, performs office and field work of scientific nature that relates to inspection, investigation, public education and regulation of food service facilities, water supplies, onsite wastewater treatment, solid waste disposal landfills, or other applications in support of state and local ordinances governing proper environmental health practices for Lake County.
+With minimal supervision, performs office and field work of scientific nature that relates to inspection, investigation, public education and regulation of food service facilities, water supplies, individual sewage disposal, solid waste disposal landfills, or other applications in support of state and local ordinances governing proper environmental health practices for Lake County.

 Skills and Experience

-- Reviews plans and inspects facilities including, but not limited to, Environmental Health Programs of Food Sanitation, Potable Water Supplies, Onsite Wastewater Treatment, Solid Waste, Nuisance Control, Insect and Pest Control, Housing and Recreational Areas all in accordance with local and state rules and regulations.
+- Reviews plans and inspects facilities including, but not limited to, Environmental Health Programs of Food Sanitation, Potable Water Supplies, Private Sewage Disposal, Solid Waste, Nuisance Control, Insect and Pest Control, Housing and Recreational Areas all in accordance with local and state rules and regulations.

 - Prepares activity reports and records of inspections, investigations and correspondence.

 - Collects, under prescribed methods, environmental samples as required.

 - Participates in making recommendations that formulate service area policies and procedures.